cirruslabs/cirrus-ci-docs/docs/faq.md

 If it happened for an OSS project, please contact [support](/support.md) immediately.
 Otherwise check your cloud console first and then contact [support](/support.md) if it's still not clear what happened.

+#### Instance got rescheduled!

+Cirrus CI is trying to be as efficient as possible and uses an auto-scalable cluster of [preemptible VMs](https://cloud.google.com/preemptible-vms/) to run [Linux containers for OSS](/guide/linux.md).
+It allows to drastically lower Cirrus CI's bill for parts of infrastructure that **run tasks for OSS projects free of charge** but it comes with a rare edge case...

+Preemptible VMs can be preempted which will require to reschedule and automatically restart tasks that were executing on these VMs.
+This is a rare event since autoscaler is constantly rotating instances but preemption still happens occasionally.

+!!! tip "Compute Credits"
+    Tasks that use [compute credits](/pricing.md#compute-credits) are executed on standard VMs that don't get preempted.

 #### Instance timed out!

 By default Cirrus CI has an execution limit of 60 minutes for each task.
 However, this default timeout duration can be changed